piotrbakker/eventful/README.md

 [Activity]: [Topic] - [Location] - [Pariticipants]
 ```

 Certain values may be omitted from the title, insofar as they are needed to provide appropriate context.
-For example, it may be sufficient to mention only the event location or topic.
-In that case, the activity value may be dropped.
+For example, it may be sufficient to mention only the event `location` or `topic`.
+In that case, the `activity` value may be dropped.
 The purpose is to strike a balance between brevity and clarity of the event title.

 ## Principles